NIH Matilda White Riley Behavioral and Social Sciences Honors

 Mark J. VanLandingham, PhD, is the Thomas C. Keller Professor at Tulane University.
 His research focuses on a wide array of topics related to demography, sociology, and public health.
 He has led recent major projects focusing on the antecedents and consequences of largescale rural-to-urban migration within Southeast Asia; and acculturation, health, and well-being among Vietnamese immigrants in the United States.
 One major project underway investigates Health and Demographic Disparities in Long-term Recovery from Hurricane Katrina (HDDR-HK), funded by a Program Award (P01) from NIH.
 He co-leads this team of researchers from Tulane, Harvard, NYU, Brown, and Michigan with Mary Waters and David Abramson.
 This project is based at Tulane’s new Center for Studies of Displaced Populations (CSDP), which he directs.
 An enduring interest is community resilience within immigrant communities, and he has a recent book on this topic published by the Russell Sage Foundation: Weathering Katrina (2017).
 Regarding teaching, he co-leads (with Katherine Andrinopoulos) the International Health and Development (IHD) Section and Program within the Department of Global Community Health and Behavioral Sciences in Tulane’s School of Public Health and Tropical Medicine.
 For teaching and student mentoring, Dr. VanLandingham has recently received the school’s Teaching Excellence Award (2013) and the school’s award for Outstanding Long term Commitment to Student Needs (2018).

-Early Stage Investigator Paper Competition – Submission Period Now Open
+Early Stage Investigator Paper Competition – Submission Period Now Closed

-The submission period is now open for the Early Stage Investigators (ESI, within 10 years of their terminal degree) paper competition.
-ESIs will be able to submit one research article meeting the following criteria:
+The submission period is now closed for the Early Stage Investigators (ESI, within 10 years of their terminal degree) paper competition.

 If you have any questions, please contact NIHMWRHonors@nih.gov.